kuma6082/astro-notion-blog/README.md

 10. In "Build settings" section,
     1. Select "Astro" as "Framework preset"
     2. Open "Environment Variables (advanced)" and set `NODE_VERSION`, `NOTION_API_SECRET` and `DATABASE_ID`
+       - Set `PROFILE_PAGE_ID` as well if you want to manage the sidebar profile text in Notion
        - `NODE_VERSION` is `20.18.1` or higher
        - [How to deploy a site with Git](https://docs.astro.build/en/guides/deploy/cloudflare/#how-to-deploy-a-site-with-git) is helpful